status-im/help.status.im/docs/en/status-communities/about-the-control-node-in-status-communities.md

 ## The basics

-- The computer where you [create your Status Community][create-a-status-community] and every computer where you run Status desktop and [restore your private's community key][restore-your-status-community] becomes a control node.
+- The computer where you [create your Status Community][create-a-status-community] and every computer where you run Status desktop and [restore your community's private key][restore-your-status-community] becomes a control node.
 - To provide the best experience for your members, keep the Status desktop app acting as the control node online every day or at least once every six days.
 - Don't use more than one installation of Status Desktop as your community's control node.
 Running your community with multiple control nodes will cause unforeseen issues and increase your community's bandwidth requirements.
 - You can [install a new control node][replace-your-community-s-control-node] when you need to reinstall Status desktop or it becomes unavailable.